bacher/synacor-challenge-wasm/README.md

 * Yellow - only write cell
 * Gray - no statistics

-Intensity of the color tells about frequency of using.
+Intensity of the color inside cell tells about frequency of using.
+Cells hit more than 100 times bordered in white frame.
+Cells hit more than 50 times bordered in semi-transparent white frame.

 This snapshot was taken before teleport use in second time.